leaver2000/dotfiles/README.md

+# Coder

+## Dotfiles Repo

+Coder containers can be personalized read [here](https://coder.com/docs/v1/v1.32/workspaces/personalization) for more details.

-# Locally connect VSCode to a Coder container
+## Remote SSH into a Coder container

-## Install
+### Install

 Install the [coder CLI](https://coder.com/docs/v1/latest/cli/installation) From your local machine.
 To do so navigate to the [coder/v1/release](https://github.com/coder/coder-v1-cli/releases) and download the coder-cli-windows.zip